JacksonChou/Getting-and-Cleaning-Data-Course-Project/codebook.md

 **Activity** - factor that represents the activity as described in the data set information: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

+Columns ```3:68``` represents the mean or standard deviation of the features selected in [features_info.txt](https://github.com/JacksonChou/Getting-and-Cleaning-Data-Course-Project/edit/master/features_info.txt)